sal55/langs/compilec.md

 ### Switch-case

-Everyone knows how bizarre Switch is, and how case labels can appear anyway, at any level, within the statement that follows.
-As, actually can 'default:', which doesn't need to be at the end:
+Everyone knows how bizarre Switch is, and how case labels can appear anywhere, at any level, within the statement that follows.
+As, actually, can 'default:', which doesn't need to be at the end:
 ````
     switch (1) default: case 10: case 20: switch (2) default: case 30: case 40:;
 ````